 Quarterly rotating exhibitions provide a diverse array of local artists’ works, creating an ever-changing tapestry of talent.
 These shows are booked approximately two years in advance, following a screening process with the WSCC’s Art Advisors.
 Nearly 200 exhibitions have been featured in the Rotating Art Gallery, Level 2 of the facility, since 1991.

-In 1998, the WSCC Board of Directors established the Washington State Convention Center Art Foundation, at the recommendation of board member emeritus, Phyllis Lamphere.
-The Art Foundation is a non-profit corporation/that serves the WSCC art program by providing the financial means to obtain new works and otherwise support the program.
-The WSCC also receives art-related assistance from a panel of advisors who work with government, corporate and foundation collections.
+In 1998, the WSCC Board of Directors established the Washington State Convention Center Art Foundation, at Ms. Lamphere’s recommendation.
+The Art Foundation is a non-profit corporation that serves the WSCC Art Program by providing the financial means to obtain new works and otherwise support the program.
+The WSCC also receives art-related assistance from a panel of advisors that works with government, corporate and foundation collections.

-Artworks are displayed across the four levels of public space in the facility, and a self-guided tour brochure is available throughout the facility and on this website.
+Artworks are displayed across the four levels of public space in the facility, and a self-guided tour brochure is available throughout the facility or you can view it here.
 The brochure also provides a rotating exhibition schedule and contact information for artists as well as galleries, museums and institutions that are partners in the art program.